- Northeastern: 12/04/2023

 Needs Institutional Endorsement

-- A full-time junior-level student at a four-year institution pursuing a bachelor’s degree during the 2019-2020 academic year.
-‘Junior’ here means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2020 and August 2021, or a student in his or her third year of collegiate study who expects to graduate during the 2019-2020 academic year;
+- A full-time junior-level student pursuing a bachelor’s degree during the 2022-2023 academic year.
+‘Junior’ here means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2023 and August 2024, or a student in their third year of collegiate study who expects to graduate during the 2023-2024 academic year.

 - U.S. citizenship (or a U.S. national from a Pacific Island) or expect to receive citizenship by the date the Scholarship will be awarded.